Meu Momento: Composition

 The album is a differential in relation to the composers.
-Deeplick wrote most of the songs, along with Marcelo Mira, which made Jason Deere, César Lemos and Karla Aponte (their longtime partners) completely out of the album.
+Deeplick wrote most of the songs, along with Marcelo Mira, which left Jason Deere, César Lemos, and Karla Aponte (their longtime partners) completely out of the album.
 Lu Cardoso (wife of presenter Fausto Silva) wrote 2 songs, while Wanessa herself wrote only 3 songs.
 In "Fly" Wanessa tells about her musical trajectory.
-"Gosto Tanto", "Sentindo a Minha Vida", "Como eu Te Quis", "Vou Propor" and "Te Beija" theme romantic relationships in their most different formats.
-In "Desejos", "Perdeu" and "Dono da Noite" the theme is the woman and her own desires.
+"Gosto Tanto", "Sentindo a Minha Vida", "Como eu Te Quis", "Vou Propor", and "Te Beija" have themes of romantic relationships in their most different formats.
+In "Desejos", "Perdeu", and "Dono da Noite" the theme is the woman and her own desires.
 "Do not Take Me Alone" talks about resentment of betrayal and revenge.
 "Máquina Digital" makes an analogy to consumerism.
 "O Que Vem do Reggae é Bom" and "Me Leva" tell about enjoying the night and dancing.
 "Things of Life" has as its theme the experience of life that each carries.

 Release

-Several presentations to launch and drive the release were made, the official launch of the CD took place at Domingão do Faustão.
-A surprise presentation was made at the nightclub The Week to publicize her new music style in which she made a memorable cover performance of the hit Just Dance Lady Gaga leading the audience to madness after that there were several invitations to other presentations that originated the Tour Balada who toured Brazil.
-Wanessa made her first appearance with its own single in the BMV and competed in the categories "Best Pop Video" and "Hit of the Year" with Fly.
+Several presentations to launch and drive the release were made; the official launch of the CD took place at Domingão do Faustão.
+A surprise presentation was made at the nightclub The Week to publicize her new music style in which she made a memorable cover performance of the hit "Just Dance" by Lady Gaga, leading the audience to madness.
+After that there were several invitations to other presentations that originated the Tour Balada who toured Brazil.
+Wanessa made her first appearance with her own single in the Best Music Video and competed in the categories Best Pop Video and Hit of the Year with "Fly".

-She also participated in the event Fashion Rocks singing Fly Me Take and not evil, in the same event also presented the singers Mariah Carey, Grace Jones and Ciara.
-Due to the success of Fly on the radio, Wanessa was invited to open shows of Florianópolis and Rio de Janeiro during the singer Beyoncé I Am...
-World Tour Brazil, her set had 6 tracks highlighting Fly and served to introduce the new style Wanessa to an essentially more pop audience.
+She participated in the event Fashion Rocks singing "Fly", "Take Me", and "not evil".
+In the same event she presented the singers Mariah Carey, Grace Jones and Ciara.
+Due to the success of "Fly" on the radio, Wanessa was invited to open shows of Florianópolis and Rio de Janeiro during the singer Beyoncé's I Am...
+World Tour Brazil.
+Her set had 6 tracks highlighting "Fly" and served to introduce the new style Wanessa to an essentially more pop audience.